JoJoDeveloping/iris-docker/README.md

 Make sure you copied the `.devcontainer` folder to your project's root folder and that it includes the `devcontainer.json` file.

 ### `Cannot find a physical path bound to logical path X with prefix Y` when importing a file
-* Make sure that the Coq files have been compiled.
+* Make sure that the Rocq files have been compiled.
 Run `make` to compile the project files.
 * If the `_CoqProject` files are not located in the project root folder you need to either
   * Move the files to the root project folder
   * Or add the line `"coq.coqProjectRoot": "PATH_TO_COQPROJECT"` (in `.devcontainer/devcontainer.json` to point to the directory where `_CoqProject` is located.
 Restarting the docker container is required after this step.